Best Adjustable Dumbbell Reviews

-This is where I personally lean towards because I need a heavy set of dumbbell weight for my workouts.
+This is where I personally lean towards because I like to go heavy for my bench press workouts.
 I also plan on dropping them without worrying about breaking them.
-I only do this of course when I’m pushing 100lb dumbbells and I don’t want to carrying them both or come up with them from a lying position.
+I only do this of course when I'm pushing 100 pound pairs and I don't want to carrying them both or come up with them from a lying position.

 These guys are also the quality of dumbbells you will see in the gym.
 The handles are chrome plated and the weighted plates are cast iron with a semi-gloss coating that is rust proof.
 What's cool about this is that if you compare a 52lb set price against the bowflex seletecTech 552, they are actually cheaper than the 552.
 Both of these guys are solid and I would recommend buying.

 You can buy these cheap dumbbell sets starting at a 40 pound pair and go all the way up to a 200 pound dumbbell set which is actually 100lbs per dumbbell.
 You can buy extra weights to expand on them as well.
 Lastly, they secure tightly with a start collar lock so the weight plates are solid and don't bang around when you are lifting them.

 I prefer the chrome look myself.
 It spices up the look of my gym at home.
 You can get these in a 52.5 or 100 pounds.
 Big note here when you are buying these.
 Make sure you understand that the cheapest price is only for 1 dumbbell.
 You need to get the 100 or 200 pound option to get a set of them.

 I am just personally a fan of collar locks.
 They just feel more real to me and are easier to do exercises like tricep curls and bicep curls.
 I also love the fact that the handles are threaded.
 So, when you put the collar lock on you literally turn it tight which in turn prevents the plates from rattling around when you are doing something like bench press with them.